A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

 Unlike existing post-hoc refinement methods, our task is that empowers the model to proactive self-refine its generated content during the generation process.
 We formalize this in-process refinement behavior as follows:\\ \textit{ \textbf{Error Correction.} }Fixing factual inaccuracies, logical fallacies, or computational mistakes introduced in earlier outputs.\\ \textit{ \textbf{Information Complement.}} Filling in missing yet critical details to ensure completeness and correctness.\\ \textit{ \textbf{Solution Improvement.}} Improving the effectiveness and efficiency of the proposed solution by introducing more advanced strategies or refined representations.\\ \textit{ \textbf{Task Alignment.}} Re-aligning content with the task goal or user intent when divergence is detected.

 The model proactively decides whether, when and how to refine previously generated parts of its internal reasoning trace, integrating these updates into its ongoing generation process.
-This sequential decision-making problem is naturally formulated as a Markov Decision Process (MDP) \cite{bellman1957markovian}.
+This sequential decision-making problem is naturally formulated as a Markov Decision Process (MDP) \citep{bellman1957markovian}.

 Formally, given an input query \( x \), the goal is to generate a final response \( y^{'} \).
 This is achieved through an iterative refinement process that constructs an intermediate generation trace \( z = (z_1, z_2, \ldots, z_T) \), where \( T \) is the total number of generation tokens.
 At each timestep \( i \) (from 1 to \( T \)), the model is in the \textbf{state} \( s_i \), which is determined by the input \( x \) and the trace generated \( z_{\{1:i-1\}} \) so far.
 It then takes an \textbf{action} \( a_i \) chosen from an action space \( \mathcal{A} \), which consists of two main types of actions: \textit{Content Generation} \( a_{\text{gen}} \) and \textit{Trace Refinement} \( a_{\text{refine}} \).
-The \textit{Content Generation} extends the current trace \( z_{\{1:i-1\}} \) by appending a new token, segment, or reasoning step, resulting in \( z_{\{1:i\}} \).
-The \textit{Trace Refinement} detects potential weaknesses in the current trace \( z_{\{1:i-1\}} \) and generates additional content to address them.
-The refinement content \( z_{\{i-1:i\}} \) is appended to the existing trace, forming the updated trace \( z_{\{1:i-1\}} \).
+The \textit{Content Generation} extends the current line of reasoning.
+The model produces the next reasoning step and appends it directly to the end of the existing trace, thereby moving the reasoning process forward.
+The \textit{Trace Refinement} focuses on improving the quality of the already generated trace.
+Instead of advancing the reasoning, the model inspects previously produced content, identifies potential weaknesses, and generates corrective or explanatory additions to enhance clarity, consistency, or correctness.
 The sequence of states, actions, and resulting trace segments \( ((s_1, a_1, z_1), \ldots, (s_T, a_T, z_T)) \) constitutes an \textbf{observation}.
 The final response \( y^{'} \) is derived from the complete trace \( z \).
 The training objective is to learn the optimal \textbf{policy} \( \pi \) that maximizes the expected reward of proactive refinement responses.
 The reward, denoted as \(R_{y^{'}}\) , reflects the quality of the response resulting from proactive trace refinement.
 The objective is formalized as: